NATO toils to keep Russia out of Ukraine, in missile treaty

 U.S. Secretary of State Mike Pompeo and his NATO partners will hold talks with Ukrainian Foreign Minister Pavlo Klimkin as Kiev seeks international support for its Black Sea confrontation with Russia.

-Russian border guards last week fired on three Ukrainian navy vessels in the Black Sea near the Russia-occupied Crimea.
-The vessels and the crews were captured.
+Russian border guards fired on three Ukrainian navy vessels in the Black Sea near the Russia-occupied Crimea on Nov.
+25. The vessels and the crews were captured.

 But it is unclear what more NATO would do beyond the sea patrols and air policing it already does in the region.

-Noting that Ukraine not a member of NATO, Secretary-General Jens Stoltenberg said the allies already "provide strong political support and strong practical support."
+Noting that Ukraine isn't a member of the alliance, NATO Secretary-General Jens Stoltenberg said the allies already "provide strong political support and strong practical support."

+NATO allies have helped modernize Ukraine's armed forces and boosted their presence in the Black Sea over the last year, with more ships deployed in the region and more air policing.
+Three NATO allies on the Black Sea — Bulgaria, Romania and Turkey — are also taking individual measures.

+NATO nations, individually and through the European Union, have also imposed economic and other sanctions on Russia since it annexed Ukraine's Crimean Peninsula in 2014, but there is little appetite among the allies to broaden those measures.